-Addiction Medicine fellows will understand addiction as a chronic medical condition, and Substance Use Disorders (SUD) as important and prevalent public health issues.
+Addiction Medicine fellows will understand substance use and substance use disorders (SUD) as chronic medical conditions and important and prevalent public health issues.
 Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, as well as the application of this knowledge to patient care.
-Fellows are expected to learn how to safely and effectively manage patients with substance use disorder.
+Fellows are expected to learn to safely and effectively manage patients with substance use disorder.